Understanding the Different Types of Moles on Your Face

 There are various types of moles that appear on your face:

-Moles on the face, like those on other parts of the body, are caused by a variety of factors:
+If you are wondering why do moles appear on the face, you are not alone.
+Moles on the face, like those on other parts of the body, are caused by a variety of factors.
+Here are some of the must know causes of moles on face:

 • Genetics: Your genetics play a significant role in the number and type of moles you develop.
 If your parents have many moles, you are more likely to have them as well.